 Standout Track: Hands Of Seduction

+Why is this ranked in bottom place?
 Because this is the most “pop” of Squier’s albums.
 Considering what was happening in the music world in 1991, this record didn’t fit in anywhere.
 Production-wise, it’s strong sounding (he used the same team as his previous album), but the songs just don’t hold up.
 “She Goes Down,” really?
-Plus, the cover art is abysmal.
+Plus, the cartoonish cover art is out of step with the times.
 An artist ten years past his greatest achievement.

 ENOUGH IS ENOUGH